Back to Hub

 No refunds will be issued once the draft has begun unless a platform failure or administrative issue prevents the league from operating.

-• Receives the remaining prize pool after all other payouts are distributed.
+• Champion: receives the remaining prize pool after all other payouts are distributed.

-• Receives ten times the league buy-in amount.
+• Runner-up: receives ten times the league buy-in amount.

-• Each semifinalist receives four times the league buy-in amount.
+• Semifinalists: each semifinalist receives four times the league buy-in amount.

 The additional $5 helps offset LeagueSafe withdrawal processing fees so that quarterfinalists effectively receive their full buy-in amount back.